 Adjust lids and process following the recommendations below according to the method of pressure canner you have.

-Recommended process time for vegetable soups or soups with vegetables and meat broth in a weighted-gauge pressure canner
+Recommended process time for vegetable soups or soups with vegetables in a weighted-gauge pressure canner

 |Canner Pressure (PSI) at Altitudes of|

 |Style of Pack||Jar Size||Process Time||0 - 1,000 ft||Above 1,000 ft|